rfd-performance/Microsoft-Teams/README.md

 # Microsoft-Teams
-Holds scripts that automate the communications with Microsoft Teams
+Contains scripts that automate the communications with Microsoft Teams